Manjil-sharma/Cisco-1814-Router-Recovery/README.md

 - NOTE<br>

-      ROMMON, short for ROM Monitor, is a special diagnostic mode and bootstrap program used by Cisco devices, including routers and switches.
-It is a low-level software that runs on the device's hardware and provides basic functionalities for booting the device, loading the operating system, and troubleshooting various issues.
+      ROMMON, short for ROM Monitor, is a special diagnostic mode and bootstrap program used by Cisco devices, including routers and switches.It is a low-level software that runs on the device's hardware and provides basic functionalities for booting the device, loading the operating system, and troubleshooting various issues.
  <br>
 I didn't have much knowledge about the ROMMON environment.
 I had only read about it and knew only a few commands.
 Fortunately, Cisco has a helpful option available.
 With my limited knowledge and the help option, I was able to access and view the contents of the flash memory.<br>